 However, after seeing this movie, I’ll tell you that the scenes following my cut off in the story are more shocking than Ricky Gervais making a politically correct comment about a token celebrity.
 And see if you can spot the uncredited cameo from a now more famous household name.
 Allegedly.
 The ending is as dark as it gets as Schumacher will hold on to his morals, as the problem of the falling ratings is Dunaway with.

 Handsqueeze Rating: /10

 The 2nd Golden Boy Blogathon 2017, No 16

 This film was reviewed for Virginie Pronovost at The Wonderful World of Cinema’s 2nd Golden Boy Blogathon: a William Holden Celebration!.
-William Holden and Faye Dunaway star in my review of The Towering Inferno (1974).
-Robert Duvall stars in my review of The Eagle Has Landed (1976) and Ned Beatty in my Superman (1978) review.
+William Holden and Faye Dunaway star in my review of The Towering Inferno.
+Holden also stars in SOB and Omen II.
+Dunaway in Bonnie and Clyde and The Thomas Crown Affair.
+Robert Duvall stars in my review of Invasion of the Body Snatchers and The Eagle Has Landed.
+Ned Beatty in my Superman and The Fourth Protocol reviews.